JuanSeBestia/react-native-wifi-reborn/README.md

 * `level`: The detected signal level in dBm, also known as the RSSI.
 * `timestamp`: timestamp in microseconds (since boot) when this result was last seen.

+#### Errors:
+* `locationPermissionMissing`: Starting android 6, location permission needs to be granted for wifi
+* `locationServicesOff`: Starting Android 6, location services needs to be on to scan for wifi networks.
+* `jsonParsingException`: Json parsing exception while parsing the result.
+* `illegalViewOperationException`: An exception caused by JS requesting the UI manager to perform an illegal view operation.

 ### `reScanAndLoadWifiList(): Promise<Array<string>>`
 Similar to `loadWifiList` but it forcefully starts a new WiFi scan and only passes the results when the scan is done.